tangowithcode/tango_with_django_2/manuscript/chapter4-templates-static-media.md

 When we come to working with templates [later on in this book](#chapter-mtv), it'll be handy for us to obtain a reference to the `MEDIA_URL` path when we need to reference uploaded content.
 Django provides a [*template context processor*](https://docs.djangoproject.com/en/2.1/ref/templates/api/#django-template-context-processors-media) that'll make it easy for us to do.
 While we don't strictly need this set up now, it's a good time to add it in.

 To do this, find the `TEMPLATES` list that resides within your project's `settings.py` module.
 The list contains a dictionary; look for the `context_processors` list within the nested dictionary.
-Within the `context_processors` list, add a new value -- `django.template.context_processors.media`.
+Within the `context_processors` list, add a new string: `'django.template.context_processors.media'`.
 Your `context_processors` list should then look like the example below.

 {lang="python",linenos=off}
 	'context_processors': [